Thanet Coast and Sandwich Bay SPA Mitigation and Monitoring Strategy (SAMMS)

-For all new residential development sited within 9km of the Thanet Coast and Sandwich Bay Special Protection Area (SPA), Dover District Council collects financial contributions towards monitoring and mitigation measures outlined in the SPA Strategic Access Management and Monitoring (SAMM) plan.
-The strategy aims to mitigate the potential in-combination impacts of new housing development and resulting recreation pressure on the SPA.
+For all new residential development located within 9km of the Thanet Coast and Sandwich Bay Special Protection Area (SPA), Dover District Council collects financial contributions towards monitoring and mitigation measures outlined in the SPA Strategic Access Management and Monitoring (SAMMS).
+In accordance with Policy NE4 of the emerging Local Plan, the strategy aims to mitigate the potential in-combination impacts of new housing development and resulting recreation pressure on the SPA.

-The tariff for the SAMM must be calculated as per the table below:
+The tariff for the SAMMS must be calculated as per the table below:

 Development type